Mena Creek, Queensland: Education

 Mena Creek State School is a government primary (Prep-6) school for boys and girls at Mena Creek Road (17.6547°S 145.9555°E).
 In 2018, the school had an enrolment of 38 students with 3 teachers (2 full-time equivalent) and 3 non-teaching staff (2 full-time equivalent).

-There is no secondary school in Mena Creek.
-The nearest secondary school is Innisfail State College in Innisfail Estate to the north-east.
+There are no secondary schools in Mena Creek.
+The nearest government secondary school is Innisfail State College in Innisfail Estate to the north-east.